 Difficulty: easy to moderate

 This natural heritage site just minutes from Saskatoon offers a range of day hikes filled with awe-inspiring prairie scenery and history.
 Feast your eyes on the waters of the South Saskatchewan and the Opimihaw Creek while you walk the plains where prairie peoples have walked for over 6000 years!
-Trails are well maintained, well marked, and there are a variety to choose from.
+Trails are well maintained, well-marked, and there is a variety to choose from.
 With archeological dig sites, buffalo jumps, and a world-class interpretive centre, there will never be a dull moment at Wanuskewin.
 Entry fees and opening times apply.

 4/ Cranberry Flats Conservation Area (South on Strathcona Ave.
 7km)